Back to blog

 AI via third-party plugins AI as a first-class peer pane, not a plugin

-Local-first; Sync is a paid add-on Local-first; sync on Summer 2026 roadmap
+Local-first; Sync is a paid add-on Local-first; broader sync comes later

 Obsidian wins on: plugin breadth, maturity, community templates.
 Froots wins on: agent-native from day one, built-in skills that are curated rather than wild-west, memory system the agent actually uses.